-China’s evolution over the years is incredible not only in terms of economic growth, but also in terms of living conditions.
+China’s evolution over the years is incredible not only in terms of economic growth but also in terms of living conditions.
 The Chinese middle-class is growing faster than ever while lower-tier cities are booming in terms of industrialization.
-China has become a potential market to conquer for every companies that want to increase their sales and attract a wide audience.
+China has become a potential market to conquer for every company that wants to increase their sales and attract a wide audience.

 Hair Care products in China: A growing Industry

-As the world’s second-largest cosmetics market after the United States in terms of revenue and consumption value, China is also one of the fastest growing and most promising markets in the world in terms of hair care products.
+As the world’s second-largest cosmetics market after the United States in terms of revenue and consumption value, China is also one of the fastest-growing and most promising markets in the world in terms of hair care products.
 Resulting from urbanization, growing disposable income, and social media influence, the hair care industry is facing a burgeoning demand for higher quality, premium, and high-end brand products.

 In 2018, shampoo online sales accounted for 46.5% of the total online hair care product sales in China.
-Shampoo was the principle category followed by hair treatment sets, which accounted for around a third of the total of sales that year.
+Shampoo was the principal category followed by hair treatment sets, which accounted for around a third of the total sales that year.
 In terms of revenues, online sales of hair shampoo and hair products reached more than 11.75 billion yuan in China.
-On another hand, the most popular hair care companies in China are Procter & Gamble, Unilever, Avon, Kao, L’Oréal and Henkel, Pantene, Rejoice and Head & Shoulders.
+On another hand, the most popular hair care companies in China are Procter & Gamble, Unilever, Avon, Kao, L’Oréal and Henkel, Pantene, Rejoice, and Head & Shoulders.

-There are several drivers that play an essential part in this development: growing demand for men’s hair care products, which steadily increase marketing across online platforms, and the ambition for brands to attract more customers who are willing to pay more for higher-quality products.
+There are several drivers that play an essential part in this development: growing demand for men’s hair care products, which steadily increases marketing across online platforms, and the ambition for brands to attract more customers who are willing to pay more for higher-quality products.

 Marketing to China it’s also an Agency